Timeline of the Egyptian Crisis under the SCAF: August

 The trials of Mubarak and el-Adly were separated after the first session, and a second hearing was held for el-Adly's case on 4 August to release evidence regarding the killings of protesters.
-After hearing the complaints and requests of the defense lawyers, Judge Refaat proceeded to open numerous boxes of evidence for screening before the lawyers and audience.
+After hearing the complaints and requests of the defense lawyers, Judge Refaat proceeded to open multiple boxes of evidence for screening before the lawyers and audience.
 The evidence included documents of the Central Security Forces, their unit formations and organization, operational police logs and details of orders received and carried out during the protests, a jacket and pants of one of the victims of the protests riddled with bullet holes, guns, spent ammunition casings and grenades used during the protests.
 At the end of the hearing, Judge Refaat adjourned the trial to 14 August.

 The conduct of individual defense lawyers in both sessions was widely criticized, being somewhat unruly and disorderly, and Judge Refaat demanded at least once during the second hearing that they assume order.
 That day, Interior Minister Mansour el-Esawy issued several warnings for police officers not to salute or greet el-Adly and the other accused men, and threatened that he would place the officers under investigation if they did so again.

 On Friday, 6 August, protesters reassembled in Tahrir, this time to hold a funeral prayer for one who died during the Abasseya clashes.
 Around 200 attended, and were prevented from moving to Tahrir Square.
 Later during the day, a festive iftar was held in the square by protesters.
 After finishing, they were attacked by military police and central security forces, who dispersed them using force.

 On 14 August, Asmaa Mahfouz was arrested on charges of defaming the Egyptian military junta for calling them a "council of dogs".
 She was referred to a military court, prompting activists, as well as presidential hopefuls such as Mohamed ElBaradei and Ayman Nour, to protest her being charged in a military court.
 Mahfouz was released on bail in the amount of E£20,000, equivalent to approximately US$3,350.